Please see the attached for October’s invoice. Thanks!

 I’m guessing something like this has happened to you at some point over the years, right?
-We use email for everything and we have become accustomed to clicking “send” after jotting down whatever message needed to be sent.
+We use email for everything and we are accustomed to clicking “send” after jotting down a message.
 It is so easy to forget to attach that attachment.

-Within the last couple years, however, Google introduced a small feature: an attachment reminder.
-If you’ve written something along the lines of “I’ve attached”, “Please see attached,” or “…is attached below” without actually attaching anything, Gmail will give you a little warning that looks like this:
+Within the last couple of years, however, Google introduced a small feature: an attachment reminder.
+If you’ve written something like “I’ve attached”, “Please see attached,” or “…is attached below” without attaching anything, Gmail will give you this warning:

 Designing for Forgiveness

-A forgiving design is one that prevents mistakes before they happen and if they do occur, helping the user to minimize damage.
+A forgiving design prevents mistakes before they happen and if they do occur, helps the user to minimize damage.
 It’s up to us as business leaders, designers, engineers, and researchers to minimize risk for users.
-When the user isn’t afraid to press that “mystery button”, curiosity and exploration within the program are facilitated (Lidwell, 2003).
+Curious users can explore the program when they aren’t afraid to press that “mystery button” (Lidwell, 2003).

-Another great example of a good affordance are door handles on the door seen below.
-How many times have you tried to push open a door that was supposed to be pulled?
+Another great example of a good affordance are door handles (see below).
+How many times have you tried to push open a door that was meant to be pulled?
 Or vice versa?
 The door shown below has physical characteristics that facilitate its proper use: a handle designates that you grab and pull toward you; no handle implies that you place your hand against the plate and push away from you.

 Don’t be afraid to take advantage of physical characteristics to make the user’s experience more obvious to them.
 If the user needs the ability to hit an emergency stop button, making that button large, raised, and highly visible will help enable accurate execution of that action.
 Good affordances are the first step in avoiding headaches for your users, as they help prevent errors in the first place.

-Ex.
-“The “undo” button in a computer program such as Microsoft Word.”
+“The “undo” button in a computer program such as Microsoft Word.

 Lidwell cites the “Undo” button, which is an obvious (and great) example.
 Having the ability to take back the action just made is powerful.
-It not only saves time when errors are committed but also take the pressure off of any given task, allowing the user to be more comfortable, exploratory, and creative in his/her work.
+It not only saves time but also takes the pressure off of any given task, allowing the user to be more comfortable, exploratory, and creative in his/her work.